 Some of the material in this Scheme is subject to Crown copyright.
 Copyright protection in certain Crown copyright material has been waived and can be reproduced freely.
 Categories of material where Crown copyright protection has been waived include: government press notices, legislation, and explanatory notes on the legislation, ministerial speeches, consultation documents, documents featured on official websites (except where expressly indicated otherwise), headline statistics and unpublished public records.

 Under the Freedom of Information Act 2000, all public authorities have been and are obliged to adopt and maintain a Publication Scheme specifying: the classes of information that it publishes or intends to publish; the manner in which the information is or is intended to be published; and whether the material is intended to be made available to the public free of charge or on payment.

-Information will be available initially electronically and if requested in hard copy.
-You can outline your specific request via our website form.
+Information will be available initially electronically and if requested, in hard copy.
+You can outline your specific request by contacting us.

-If you still cannot find what you are looking for, please contact the Cafcass Freedom of Information Officer responsible for maintaining the Publication Scheme and make a Freedom of Information request.
-You can do this via our website form.
+If you still cannot find what you are looking for, please contact our Freedom of Information Officer who is responsible for maintaining the Publication Scheme and making a Freedom of Information request.
+You can do this via our website contact form.

-Some exemptions may apply: The Cafcass Publication Scheme lists information that we either have made a commitment to make available, or are required to do so, except where we consider release would cause significant harm.
+Some exemptions may apply: Our Publication Scheme lists information that we either have made a commitment to make available, or are required to do so, except where we consider release would cause significant harm.
 We must also comply with the requirements of the Data Protection Act 2018 and the General Data Protection Regulation and respect the privacy of individuals.
-In some instances you will find documents made available under this Publication Scheme will have gaps in the text.
+In some instances, you will find that documents made available under this Publication Scheme will have gaps in the text.
 This is because the information would cause significant harm if released and falls within an exemption.
-Where this is the case the document will be clearly marked to show where the information has been removed and the exemption used.
+Where this is the case, the document will be clearly marked to show where the information has been removed and the exemption used.

-If you have any queries or concerns about the use of an exemption, please contact the Governance team at [email protected].
+If you have any queries or concerns about the use of an exemption, please contact our Governance team at [email protected].